WPTravelteam/wp-travel/readme.txt

 * Added Support For Pricing group discount as we have group discount for pricing category only.
 * Coupon Section update to React Block.

+* Check the [release note](https://wptravel.io/wp-travel-plugin-version-5-0-0-major-release-note/) for more detail.

 = 4.7.0 =
 Release Date: 4th July, 2021